davidchrastev/ToDo-RestApi/README.md

 # ToDo-RestApi
-Building a toDo restAPI, basic project
+Building a to Do Rest-API, basic project!
+Database-MySQL
+Backend-Spring Boot